Configuration

 openclaw config set agents.defaults.heartbeat.every "2h"

-openclaw config unset tools.web.search.apiKey
+openclaw config unset plugins.entries.brave.config.webSearch.apiKey

-Open http://127.0.0.1:18789 and use the Config tab.
-The Control UI renders a form from the config schema, with a Raw JSON editor as an escape hatch.
+The Control UI renders a form from the live config schema, including field

 Edit ~/.openclaw/openclaw.json directly.
 The Gateway watches the file and applies changes automatically (see hot reload).